-Unsure about how thick your hardwood is?
-Consider measuring board thickness by removing an air vent in the floor to expose a “side view” of the board.
-Another option with a little more effort would be to remove the base trim, shoe trim, or quarter round.
-Usually, you can gauge flooring thickness that way without tearing up the room too much.
+Unsure how thick your hardwood is?
+Consider measuring board thickness by removing an air vent in the floor to expose a side view of the board.
+Another option, which requires a bit more effort, is to remove a section of the baseboard where your floor meets the wall, which should also allow a similar view of the hardwood’s edge. quarter round.
+Usually, either of these methods will let you accurately measure hardwood thickness without tearing up the room too much.

 Direct sunlight can also negatively impact hardwood floors.
-Too much exposure to UV rays and your floor can eventually fade and/or become discolored.
-You can try to prevent this from happening with blinds and shades, but if it’s already too late, a refinish may help restore your floor’s color.
+Too much exposure to UV rays and your hardwood floor can eventually fade and/or become discolored.
+You can try to prevent this by blocking or diffusing the sun during peak hours with blinds and shades.
+But if your floors are already showing significant fading, a refinish may help restore their original color.

 If a protective hardwood finish wears off, your floors can become susceptible to water damage.
-If water soaks into the wood immediately rather than resting on top, it’s likely time for a refinish.
+You can determine if your finish is worn by performing a water drop test.
+Put a small drop of water on the suspect section of your hardwood floor.
+If the water soaks into the wood immediately rather than resting on top, it’s likely time for a refinish.
 Another sign?
-Water damaged hardwood often turns a shade of gray.
-The darker the boards become, the more damage is occurring.
+Water-damaged hardwood often turns a shade of gray.
+The darker the boards become; the more damage is occurring.
 Once black, your floors probably need to be replaced altogether.

 Hardwood flooring is a major investment that should last for many years.
-Discoloration, scratches, and even signs of water damage can be reversed if refinishing hardwood floors properly.
+Discoloration, scratches, and even signs of water damage can be reversed if hardwood floors are properly refinished.
 However, there are a few signs (some more obvious than others) to look for that indicate a need for a full flooring replacement, such as:

 Many of the above scenarios can be avoided with preventative hardwood flooring care.
-Like many home improvement projects, being proactive before real problems occur is the best way to avoid expensive, stressful scenarios.
+Like many home improvement projects, being proactive before real problems occur is the best way to avoid expensive, stressful repairs.

-Refinishing hardwood floors can be time-consuming, costly, and frustrating.
+Refinishing hardwood floors yourself can be time-consuming, costly, and frustrating.
 Worst of all, you risk damaging your investment and making the condition of the floor worse.
-We’re not here to scare you, but it’s important to have realistic expectations before a DIY project.
+While we’re not here to scare you, we do want to stress the importance of having realistic expectations before taking on a DIY project.
 Here’s what refinishing hardwood involves:

-This is not a project for everyone, and that’s okay.
-You can read articles or watch how-to videos, but nothing can compare to years of knowledge and expertise that a professional, experienced contractor will have.
+Refinishing a hardwood floor is not an impossible DIY task, by any means.
+But it’s also not a project for everyone, and that’s okay.
+You can read articles or watch how-to videos, but nothing can compare to the years of knowledge and expertise that a professional, experienced contractor will have.